moabodeif/hybridTestAutomationFramework/README.md

 # Type of Framework:

-- : I’m using Hybrid Framework by using (Data Driven and Page Object Model design pattern with Page Factory).
+- Hybrid Framework by using (Data Driven and Page Object Model design pattern with Page Factory).

 # Tech Stach: